 For a real hike in the Whangarei area, make sure you hit the Te Whara Track at the Bream Head Reserve.
 This 6-hour one-way hike goes through protected kiwi habitat to some sensational views at the end of the Whangarei Heads.
 There are also shorter walks in the reserve like the 3-hour return Peach Cove Track which links with the Te Whara Track and provides an overnight option at the Peach Cove Hut.

 Location: Whangarei Heads.
 The Te Whara track goes between the Ocean Beach car park on Ranui Road and the Urquharts Bay car park.
-The Peach Cove Track can be found 4km along Ocean Beach Road.
+The Peach Cove Track can be found 4km (2 miles) along Ocean Beach Road.

 9. Mt Aubrey and the Reotahi Coastal Walkway (2h30min Loop)

 Another amazing walk at Whangarei Heads that incorporated both mountain climbs and coastal views are the walks at Reotahi.
 A loop walk links up a climb up Mt Aubrey and down again, then follows the coastline with views out to the Reotahi Marine Reserve.
 The Mt Aubrey walk takes about 2 hours to complete, while the Reotahi Coastal Walkway takes about 30 minutes one-way.